MicrosoftDocs/sql-docs/docs/relational-databases/database-mail/database-mail-general-troubleshooting.md

 ## Are users properly configured to send mail

-1. To send Database Mail, users must be a member of the DatabaseMailUserRole.
+1. To send Database Mail, users must be a member of the DatabaseMailUserRole database role in the msdb database.
 Members of the sysadmin fixed server role and msdbdb_owner role are automatically members of the DatabaseMailUserRole role.
 To list all other members of the DatabaseMailUserRole execute the following statement:

     ```sql
     EXEC msdb.sys.sp_helprolemember 'DatabaseMailUserRole';